help FAQ • Caulking & sealing questions

 21. Can I have sealing done by a general handyman? expand_more

-You can, but sealing is a specialised skill.
+Sure you can.
+That said, sealing is a specialised skill.
 A dedicated caulker has the tools and technique to deliver tight, watertight joints that look clean and last longer.

 22. Why does sealant peel away from my shower tray? expand_more